Broken Collar Bone: The types and amounts of compensation you can claim for a fractured clavicle injury

 On this page you have discovered what can be claimed for a fractured or broken collar bone and how much compensation your solicitor will claim for your pain and suffering (depending on the nature of your fracture).

-I recommend you click broken collar bone to speak to me in person free of charge or to have the amount of compensation you can claim for your broken collar bone assessed online by a specialist personal injury solicitor.
+I recommend you click fractured clavicle solicitor to speak to me in person free of charge or to have the amount of compensation you can claim for your broken collar bone assessed online by a specialist personal injury solicitor.